CopernicaMarketingSoftware/Documentation/Publisher/en/selections-conditions-partcondition.md

 you can see, there are sometimes multiple ways to build your selections.

 ## More information

+Read more about other conditions and rules for selections below.

 * [Selections](selections-introduction)
 * [Selection conditions and rules](selections-conditions)